Painting exhibition of memories of ancient Hue

 An exhibition titled “Memories of Hue” is projected to be held at Tu Do Gallery (53 Ho Tung Mau, District 1, Ho Chi Minh City) from 7 to 27 July 2012.

-33 oil and silk paintings by two well-known painters, Nguyen Khoa Nhy and Ton Nu Tuong Hoa are expected to be exposed.
-While Nguyen Khoa Nhy contributes 9 oil painting, Ton Nu Tuong Hoa brings to the exhibition 9 oil paintings and 15 silk ones.
+The exhibition will showcase a total of 33 oil and silk paintings by two prominent artists, Nguyen Khoa Nhy and Ton Nu Tuong Hoa.
+Nguyen Khoa Nhy will present 9 oil paintings, while Ton Nu Tuong Hoa will contribute 9 oil paintings alongside 15 silk works.

-Nguyen Khoa Nhy was born in Phan Rang (Ninh Thuan), but he spent a long time of his youth in Hue City when he studied at Hue Fine Art College.
-The painter is famous for numerous masterpieces about the old Hue city such as “Ve Coi” (Back to the homeland) and “Vong Tay Me” (Mother’s arms).
+Nguyen Khoa Nhy, originally from Phan Rang (Ninh Thuan), spent a significant portion of his youth in Hue City, where he studied at Hue Fine Arts College.
+He is acclaimed for his numerous masterpieces depicting the charm of old Hue, including notable works such as “Ve Coi” (Back to the Homeland) and “Vong Tay Me” (Mother's Embrace).

 Comments (0)